 Edibles: Gummies and Softgels Orally Consumed

-While gummy, candies, and chocolates are indeed a fun way to consume CBD, research shows this is the least efficient way to dose, which means it has low bioavailability.
+While gummy candies and chocolates are indeed fun to consume CBD, research shows this is the least efficient way to dose, which means it has low bioavailability.

-Compared to smoking/inhaling hemp that had peak plasma levels in 3 minutes, in this study, it showed that consumption of chocolate cookies resulted in low peak plasma levels and at 1.5 to 3 hours after consuming.
+Compared to smoking/inhaling hemp that had peak plasma levels in 3 minutes, this study showed that chocolate cookie consumption resulted in low peak plasma levels and 1.5 to 3 hours after consuming.